Malaysia: History

-The Klang War (1867–1874) began as a dispute between Raja Abdullah and Raja Mahadi over the Klang chieftaincy, with Mahadi rejecting Abdullah’s appointment by Sultan Abdul Samad of Selangor.
+The Klang War (1867–1874) began as a dispute between Raja Abdullah and Raja Mahadi over the Klang chieftaincy, with Mahadi rejecting Abdullah's appointment by Sultan Abdul Samad of Selangor.
 The conflict drew in rival Chinese secret societies—the Ghee Hin Kongsi largely backing Mahadi and the Hai San Secret Society supporting Abdullah—as well as Bugis-descended and Malay chiefs who viewed Mahadi as more legitimate.
 Fighting spread after Mahadi captured the Klang Fort and Abdullah fled to Malacca, disrupting tin production, trade routes, and British commercial interests in the Klang Valley.
 At the same time, the neighbouring Larut Wars (1861–1874) between the Hai San and Ghee Hin in Perak similarly destabilised tin-rich districts and alarmed British merchants.
-Appeals from Malay chiefs for mediation, combined with British concern over regional disorder, and the British portrayal of Malay power struggles as evidence of feudal collapse, paved the way for formal intervention, culminating in the Pangkor Treaty of 1874, which established the system of British Residents in the Malay states.
-As Frank Swettenham later wrote, “Though the circumstances demanded intervention, we came in to the Malay States at the invitation of the Rulers to teach them a better form of government.”
+Appeals from Malay chiefs for mediation combined with British concerns over regional disorder paved the way for formal intervention, culminating in the Pangkor Treaty of 1874 which established a system of British residents in the Malay states.
+As Frank Swettenham later wrote, "It is that though the circumstances demanded intervention, we came into the Malay States at the invitation of the Malay Rulers, to teach them a better form of administration."

 In the Second World War, the Japanese Army invaded and occupied Malaya, North Borneo, Sarawak, and Singapore for over three years.
 During this time, ethnic tensions were raised and nationalism grew.
 Popular support for independence increased after Malaya was reconquered by Allied forces.
 Post-war British plans to unite the administration of Malaya under a single crown colony called the Malayan Union met with strong opposition from the Malays, who opposed the weakening of the Malay rulers and the granting of citizenship to the ethnic Chinese.
 The Malayan Union, established in 1946, and consisting of all the British possessions in the Malay Peninsula except for Singapore, was quickly dissolved and replaced on 1 February 1948 by the Federation of Malaya, which restored the autonomy of the rulers of the Malay states under British protection.